Introduction to EGRET Confidence Intervals

 package).

-Once all of the parameters have been set (which requires no action by the user if the defaults are to be used) the set of commands for interactive processing would be this (using the example data set Choptank_eList):
+Once all of the parameters have been set (which requires no action by the user if the defaults are to be used) the set of commands to do a pairs analysis are:

 library(EGRET)